-Message from Our Diversity & Inclusion Champion
+Message from Our Diversity & Inclusion Champions

-Inclusion can’t just consist of a few programs; it must be a fundamental part of the organizational framework.
-It is important that everyone ask themselves, “Have I created conditions where every person can contribute in their unique, meaningful way and feel safe and secure doing so?”
-And if there are instances where that’s not the case, one must have the courage to admit it and work to change.
+Inclusion is active.
+Diversity and inclusion must be consciously interwoven into the cultural fabric so that all people feel like they belong in the workplace and that they can succeed there.
+We recognize inclusion can’t just consist of a few programs; it must be a fundamental part of the organizational framework.
+It is important to our group that all of us ask the question, “Have I created conditions where every person can contribute in their unique, meaningful way and feel safe and secure doing so?”
+If there are instances where that’s not the case, we must have the courage to admit it and work to change.

 Department of Surgery Diversity & Inclusion Champion

-Associate Professor of Surgery
+Clinical Assistant Professor of Surgery

-Division of Trauma, Critical Care, Burn, and Emergency Surgery
+Division of Vascular and Endovascular Surgery